go-gitea/gitea/README.md

     TAGS="bindata" make build

-or if sqlite support is required:

-    TAGS="bindata sqlite sqlite_unlock_notify" make build

 The `build` target is split into two sub-targets:

 - `make backend` which requires [Go 1.13](https://golang.org/dl/) or greater.